 Price: This is a premium app that costs around $4.
 However, you can try the app for free for 14 days.
 So, give it a try and see if it can fit your needs.

 All the apps shared here are good at what they do.
-If you looking for an that looks good, easy to use, and has all the features you need from a good text expander then try Texpand.
+An app that looks good, easy to use, and has all the features you need from a good text expander then try Texpand.
 If you need support for macros then give Autotext PhraseExpress or Blueduino Quick Text.
 If you are an Evernote user then try EverClip and it allows you to clip web pages and send them to Evernote.

 That’s it for now and hope that helps.
 Comment below sharing your thoughts and experiences about using the above text expander apps for Android.